The Impossible Story: An Investigation Into the Shooting Death of Baltimore Police Detective Sean Suiter – PART 3

 Where a firearm and its associated evidence like shell casings or bullet fragments or bullets are recovered in relation to a crime victim is all part of evidence as well.
 I did confirm that we did recover Detective Suiter’s firearm and three shell casings that have been ballistically matched to his firearm.
 So if you can imagine, Paul, where the shell casings were recovered and where the firearm was recovered in relation to where Detective Suiter died are all important things in the investigation.

 In order to reconstruct the shooting scene, BPD would’ve had to rely on Suiter’s partner and the first responders to the scene.
-In the second article in this series, I introduced some questions about their identities and behaviors.

 Davis’ November 22nd announcement about the bullet included the detail that “Detective Suiter’s DNA was recovered” from “the fatal round.”
 Historically, it was considered impossible to collect DNA from a fired bullet, because of its exposure to high heat.
 There are recent studies suggesting that it can be done with more sophisticated processes, although the success rates are still modest.